Teaganjzg/Crime-Forecasting-in-Portland/README.md

 # Crime-Forecasting-in-Portland
 A project of Data Science course in 2016Fall.
-It was originally from the [Real-Time Crime Forecasting Challenge](https://nij.gov/funding/Pages/fy16-crime-forecasting-challenge.aspx).
+The idea was originally from the [Real-Time Crime Forecasting Challenge](https://nij.gov/funding/Pages/fy16-crime-forecasting-challenge.aspx).
 ## Table of Contents
 * [Introduction](#intro)
 * [Implementation](#implem)